datacarpentry/semester-biology/materials/ggplot.md

   geom_point(mapping = aes(color = TREATMENT)) +
   geom_smooth(method = "lm")
 ```

+* Do an exercise that uses this idea, but uses `geom_histogram()` twice to make two overlapping histograms from two different columns
+* What are we going to change between the two uses of `geom_histogram()` to do this?

 > Do Task 3 in [Acacia and ants histograms]({{ site.baseurl }}/exercises/Graphing-acacia-ants-histograms-R).